NisrineTiouti/unit_1-2021/README.md

 1. The game has to be entirely text-based.
 2. The game must record the time played.
 3. The game must record the player name and score.
-4. The game must output a table with the dragons collected and username.
+4. The game must output a table with the score, time played and username.
 5. The game must give the user time to rest if needed.
 6. The game will be developed in english.
 # Criteria B: Design